 Cardiovascular Technologist and Technician

 Job Description: Specializing in getting critical information, cardiovascular technicians operate life-saving medical tools to assist physicians in diagnosing heart and blood vessel diseases.
-They prepare the laboratory and set up the machines and devices.
+They prepare the laboratory and set up the machines and devices as they use operating imaging equipment.
 They mostly take charge of the laboratory.

-Income: National average pay is $50,410.
-Working for the federal government gives a higher average wage, at $65,970.
-Working for a state has a lower rate of $48,380.
-Legal assistants earn around $60,730 if they work for financial and insurance companies.
+Income: National average pay is $56,230.
+Working for the federal government gives a higher average wage, at $69,680.
+Working for a state has a lower rate of $49,350.
+Legal assistants earn around $64,740 if they work for financial and insurance companies.

 Educational or Training Requirement: Interestingly, legal assistants can get a job with two options.
 They can earn an Associate’s Degree in Paralegal Studies or earn any bachelor’s degree and then get a paralegal certificate.

-Income: An elevator technician or mechanic can gain a median annual salary of $79,780, or $38.36 hourly.
-Their starting salary can be around $40,850 and could go up to $155,810.
-The employment for elevator technicians can grow by twelve percent in 2026.
+Income: An elevator technician or mechanic can gain a median annual salary of $97,860, or $47.05 hourly.
+Their starting salary can be around $47,370 and could go up to $130,940.
+The employment of elevator technicians can grow by 6% percent in 2030.

 Job Description: The responsibilities of an elevator technician involve repairing, installing, and keeping the elevators, moving sidewalks, escalators, and other similar devices in proper condition.
 They also assemble products or production tools.
 Elevator technicians frequently work in tight areas in the machinery room or at the top of the elevator vent.

 You need to have a high school diploma or the like to start the apprenticeship program.
 When you pass the final test, then you can opt to take certifications to improve your learning.
 Also, some states preferred licensed elevator technicians.

-Income: An IT technician can earn a median annual salary of up to $55,260, or $26.57 hourly.
-This can go up to $86,034 yearly.
+Income: An IT technician can earn a median annual salary of up to $57,910, or $27.84 hourly.
+This can go up to $91,060 yearly.

-Job Description: An IT technician identify the problems or issues and keep track of the processing system of the computer.
+Job Description: An IT technician identifies the problems or issues and keeps track of the processing system of the computer.
 They also install software and conduct computer software systems and equipment tests.